JoshuaPark5678/LyraDLP/README.md

 ## Usage

-Interactive mode (recommended) — launch with no arguments and paste links as you go:
+Interactive mode (recommended).
+Launch with no arguments and paste links as you go:

 ```bash
 ./lyra